xlladdins/xll/docs/Excel4Macros/ON.WINDOW.md

 **Remarks**

--   A macro specified to be run by ON.WINDOW is not run when other
+  - > A macro specified to be run by ON.WINDOW is not run when other
     > macros switch to the window or when a command to switch to a
     > window is received through a DDE channel.
 Instead, ON.WINDOW
-    > responds to a user\'s actions, such as clicking a window with the
+    > responds to a user's actions, such as clicking a window with the
     > mouse, clicking the Copy command on the Edit menu, and so on.

--   If a sheet or macro sheet has an Auto\_Activate or Auto\_Deactivate
+  - > If a sheet or macro sheet has an Auto\_Activate or
-    > macro defined for it, those macros will be run after the macro
+    > Auto\_Deactivate macro defined for it, those macros will be run
-    > specified by ON.WINDOW.
+    > after the macro specified by ON.WINDOW.

 >